-- Absence if your student is unable to attend placement during the scheduled placement hours, for any reason, please contact the APPEL office (ops@appel.ie).
-This includes absence for medical/dental appointments, illness, bereavements, university club commitments, etc. - Critical Incident For your student's safety and welfare, please contact either a Practice Educator or the APPEL office if a critical incident arises when the student is on placement.
-A critical incident is any actual or alleged event or situation that creates a significant risk of substantial or serious harm to the physical or mental health, safety or well-being of a student.
-These events are very rare, examples of which include, but are not limited to, death or serious illness of a member of staff or patient, injury to the student, fire, hold-up or burglary.
+- ➤ Absence if your student is unable to attend placement during the scheduled placement hours for any reason, please contact the APPEL office (ops@appel.ie).
+This includes absence for medical/dental appointments, illness, bereavement, university club commitments, etc. - ➤ Critical Incident For your student's safety and welfare, please contact a Practice Educator or the APPEL office if a critical incident arises when the student is on placement.
+A critical incident is any actual or alleged event or situation that creates a significant risk of substantial or serious harm to a student's physical or mental health, safety or well-being.
+These events are very rare, examples of which include, but are not limited to, injury to the student, death or serious illness of a member of staff or patient, fire, needle stick injury, accident at work or burglary.